|The Luxuriant Flowing Hair Club for Scientists (LFHCfS)

 In addition to the public admiration, each new member is entitled, should he or she request it, to a free issue of the Annals of Improbable Research.

 THE MEMBERS OF THE LFHCfS

-Many scientists have received membership since 2001.
-Our member pages includes photos and biographies for most of them:
+Many scientists have received membership since 2001 and these pages include photos and biographies for most of them.